Freight Shipping from Laredo to St. Louis

 How much does it cost to ship freight from Laredo to St. Louis?

-Full truckload (FTL) rates from Laredo, TX to St. Louis, MO currently range from $2,621-$3,230 for a standard dry van load over the 1,219-mile route.
+Full truckload (FTL) rates from Laredo, TX to St. Louis, MO currently range $2,621-$3,230 (roughly $2.16-$2.65 per mile over 1,219 miles).
 LTL shipments typically cost $870-$1,436 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to St. Louis?